rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `salt` is the base64url encoding of the MIMI content salt.
 It is mandatory.
 - `replaces` is the base64url encoding of the MIMI content message_id of the message this message replaces.
 It is optional if empty.
 - `topic_id` is the base64url encoding of the MIMI topic_id.
 It is optional if empty.
 - `expires` is optional if empty in MIMI.
-It contains null or a map with the following items:
+It contains null or a non-extensible object with the following items:

     * `relative` is a boolean that is true if the time is expressed relative to the recipient read time, and false if it is expressed as an absolute date/time.
 It is mandatory when `expires` is present.
     * `relative_time` is an integer number of seconds.
 If `relative` is true, once the message has been read, the client is expected to delete the message after `relative_time` seconds.
 It is mandatory if `relative` is true.